-So, what is the best way to discipline children?
 Children learn by watching everyone around them.
 You.
-Their parents.
+Their guardians.
 Rewarding positive behaviour and time-outs can be one of the effective strategies.
 Understanding how to treat your child in different stages in development also helps.

 Teach children to say how they feel.
 If you are really frustrated, you might want to say, “You are driving me crazy right now.”
 Instead, try to express your actual feelings: “Mommy is really frustrated right now.”
 This teaches children to say what they feel instead of making critical or hurtful statements.
 Then help your children do this when they are upset.
 For example, “It looks like you are feeling sad.”
 If your guess about how they are feeling is not accurate, allow your children to correct you – Bring Out the Best in Your Children